dajac/kfn/docs/build-package-deploy.md

 ## Build

 To build a Function with KFn, you can use the following instructions.
-Instructions are based on this [template](https://github.com/dajac/kfn-template).
+Instructions are based on this [Java template](https://github.com/dajac/kfn-template/tree/master/java).

 1. Create a `pom.xml` that includes the kfn-invoker as a dependency: